-If after considering the nature and seriousness of harm (appendix two) the concern is more a quality in care practice issue than abuse, then the Provider should complete the care concern form (appendix three).
+If after considering the nature and seriousness of harm (appendix two) the concern is more a quality in care practice issue than abuse, then the Provider should complete the Provider Low Level Incident form (appendix three).
 The Provider should summarise the incident (including impact of harm, capacity/views) and the actions put in place for the individual and staff.
 As part of the actions, the provider may feel that it is necessary to request an assessment or a review from the appropriate social work team.
-All care concerns are to be completed on this form (if you have multiple concerns to submit, then fill in each concern individually, and press continue to complete multiple returns).
+All low level incidents are to be completed on this form (if you have multiple concerns to submit, then fill in each concern individually, and press continue to complete multiple returns).
 The recording needs to be detailed enough to gain a sufficient and accurate picture of the incident, for example, a medication concern will need to detail the name/dose/frequency of the medication.
-The form asks for the person's details; please note this is the adult at risk's name and not the name of the person filling in the form.